Seedcorn Fund

 The panel might decide to part fund a project, if funds are limited or only part of the project fits the category above.

-We ask you to give a short talk or presentation about your project at a Hub event during the project delivery or within the next financial year.
+This year, we are planning on organising a sharing and learning meeting for the groups that have received Seedcorn funding to chat about what they learned.
 We’ll work with you to schedule this at a convenient time.
 While this is not a requirement for the grant, we want to encourage learning between groups and would love for all grantees to take part.

 Social Media